-- To what extent is the outlined scientific approach feasible bearing in mind the extent that the proposed research is high risk/high gain? (based on the Extended Synopsis) - To what extent does the proposal go beyond what the individual Principal Investigators could achieve alone? (based on the Extended Synopsis) - To what extent do the Principal Investigators succeed in proposing a combination of scientific approaches that are crucial to address the scope and complexity of the research questions to be tackled? (based on the Extended Synopsis) - To what extent are the proposed research methodology and working arrangements appropriate to achieve the goals of the project (based on the research proposal, evaluated only in step 2 and 3)? - To what extent does the proposal involve the development of novel methodology (based on the research proposal, evaluated only in step 2 and 3)? - To what extent are the proposed timescales, resources and PI commitment adequate and properly justified (based on the research proposal, evaluated only in step 2 and 3)?
+To what extent is the outlined scientific approach feasible bearing in mind the ground-breaking nature and ambition of the proposed research? (based on the Extended Synopsis)

+- To what extent does the proposal go beyond what the individual Principal Investigators could achieve alone? (based on the Extended Synopsis) - To what extent do the Principal Investigators succeed in proposing a combination of scientific approaches that are crucial to address the scope and complexity of the research questions to be tackled? (based on the Extended Synopsis) - ➤ To what extent are the proposed research methodology and working arrangements appropriate to achieve the goals of the project (based on the research proposal, evaluated only in step 2 and 3)? - To what extent are the proposed timescales, resources and PI commitment adequate and properly justified (based on the research proposal, evaluated only in step 2 and 3)?